roadrose/baffler/README.md

-Baffler is a throttle in Distributed service framework or Distributed system.
+Baffler is a throttle in Distributed service framework or Distributed system.<br>
 We hope to develop this component